Lazurite: Mineral

+Redefinition

+Most lapis lazuli gets its blue color from Hauyne and almost none contain "true lazurite".
+This was changed in 2021, as lazurite was redefined so that it is enough for a quarter (instead of half) of the cages to contain sulfide.

 Structure

 Lazurite and hauyne seem to have the same structure and both are sulfate-dominant minerals.
 Lazurite is a pigment (opalescent) and has a bright blue streak (especially as a component of the semiprecious stone lapis lazuli).
 Many hauynes have a white or pale blue streak and are translucent.
 The difference might be a consequence of the redox state (sulfate to sulfide ratio).